Master of Science in Computer Science, Distributed Systems Track

 Embedded Software Engineer

-After my internship, I joined ABB medium voltage drives permanently as an embedded software engineer on the ACS6080 software team.
-My work consists of embedded software development in C++, as well as the occasional feature on the hardware side, continuous integration server administration and build system maintenance.
+After my internship and the completion of my studies, I joined ABB medium voltage drives permanently as an embedded software engineer on the ACS6080 software team.

 March 2018 to August 2018